masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 Next examine the '**Synchronous Programming: Example2**'.

 We always wanted to display warm greetings message in first place fixed and delivery status at second place fixed.
-We called **greetingsFunc()** there and passed status message to control everything.
+We called **greetingsFunc()** there and passed status message to control the expected display.

 ```javascript
 const displayOrderStatusFunc = param => {